curityio/flask-of-oil/README.md

 When the filter accepts the request, it sets the `request.claims` context local variable for that request with all the token claims.
 For JWT tokens, this is the JWT payload and for opaque tokens the introspection response.

-For example, in the subject of the Authorization can be accessed like so `request.claims.sub`
+For example, the subject of the Authorization can be accessed like so `request.claims["sub"]`.

 ## Handling errors

-The filter may abort the request if the Access token is invalid or if the scopes in the access token doesn't match the required scopes for the route.
+The filter may abort the request if the Access token is invalid or if the scopes or claims in the access token doesn't match the required scopes or claims for the route.

 **401 Unauthorized**